Presenter & Chef

 Over the years, Karen has cooked for many charity functions, as well as demonstrating and presenting at events and festivals.
 She has been a key presenter at The Melbourne Food & Wine Festivasl and Sydney International Food Festivals, and live shows around TV formats My Kitchen Rules and Better Homes and Gardens, taking the audience through her popular television recipes in real time.
 Also on stage, Karen turned interviewer and conducted an intimate conversation with Yotam Ottolenghi live on stage at Melbourne’s Athenaeum Theatre.

-In 2018, Karen was appointed as Chef Ambassador for the house venues at the Sydney.
+In 2018, Karen was appointed as Chef Ambassador for the house venues at the Sydney Opera House.